 • A phone, headset, and computer.
 Bonus points if you have a monitor, keyboard, and mouse.
 You need these because…they’re how you do your job.
 ‘Nuff said

-• Ensure the security of your remote work by using a Virtual Private Network (VPN).
+• Ensure the security of your remote work by using a regular Virtual Private Network (VPN) or site to site VPN.
 A VPN encrypts your connection, safeguarding sensitive company data and providing a secure link to your corporate network.
 Whether it’s a VPN for work or a VPN for travel, prioritize data security wherever your remote sales take you.

 Don’t fall victim to the temptation to throw on Netflix, talk radio, or YouTube.
 If you need noise, there are playlists for productivity all over the place (like this one on Spotify) you can play softly in the background while you’re making calls.